-- monitor and review health and safety accidents and incidents and set appropriate targets in the school development plan.
-It will also ensure that appropriate training for governors and staff is undertaken and that policy and procedures are regularly reviewed; - nominate a governor (health and safety) as a link between the LGB and the school community, who will stay up to date with school health and safety initiatives and inform the LGB accordingly; - be informed and updated of any changes to the health, safety and welfare policy and seek specialist advice and support as required; - ensure that significant health and safety issues are reported to the BET trustees; - establish arrangements for ensuring the requirements of this policy are properly implemented and that the policy remains effective and appropriate; and - carry out at least one site visit each year with the EFM and site members and report findings to the committee.
+- monitor and review health and safety accidents and incidents and set appropriate actions are taken, including 'deep dives' where necessary.
+It will also ensure that appropriate training for governors and staff is undertaken and that policy and procedures are regularly reviewed; - be informed and updated of any changes to the health, safety and welfare policy and seek specialist advice and support as required; - ensure that significant health, safety and welfare issues are reported to the BoT trustees; and monitor the completion of agreed actions that need to be taken following a review of an incident/issue and/or routine assurance work as part of the Trust's assurance cycle.